 The Stream Team

 The Stream Team is a group of volunteers dedicated to improving fish habitat through riparian (streamside) restoration.
 They perform a variety of tasks including willow planting, fence construction, removal and maintenance, non-native plant removal, and ecological monitoring.
 The Stream Team program runs from December to March, usually meeting on every other Saturday.
 You can contact the Stream Team coordinator by calling 415-464-5206.

-* Adobe® Acrobat Reader® needed to access "Coast Dunes: A Vanishing Legacy
+* Adobe® Acrobat Reader® may be needed to access "Coast Dunes: A Vanishing Legacy"